waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hole:** Warps player to a lower floor.
 - **Ladder (Up/Down):** Warps player between floors.
 Some ladders require stepping off and back on the tile to function.
 - **Steps:** Allows vertical and horizontal movement between 'steps' and adjacent 'ground' or 'elevated_ground' tiles.
+- **Spinner:** Forces movement in a specific direction.

 ## B. General Heuristics & Rules
 - **PC Interaction:** To use a PC, stand on the tile directly below it, face up, and press 'A'.
 - **HM Usage:** HMs are used from the party menu outside of battle.
 - **Party Planning:** Always confirm all required HMs (Fly, Surf, Strength, Cut) are present in the party *before* leaving a Pokémon Center to travel to a new area.

-# IV.
+# III.
 Tool Development & Debugging

 ## A. `pathfinder` Tool
 - **Bug Identified (Turn 85081):** The tool fails to find paths in areas with 'steps' tiles (e.g., Seafoam Islands 1F).
-- **Hypothesis:** The `is_walkable` function does not correctly identify 'steps' tiles as traversable from adjacent 'ground' or 'elevated_ground' tiles.
+- **Hypothesis:** The `is_walkable` function did not correctly identify 'steps' tiles as traversable from adjacent 'ground' or 'elevated_ground' tiles.
-- **Action:** Must update the script to include logic for 'steps' traversal.
+- **Action (Turn 85088):** Updated the script to include logic for 'steps' traversal.
+The tool needs further rigorous testing.

+## B. Future Agent & Tool Ideas
+- **Grinding Session Analyst:** An agent to determine if a training location is efficient based on EXP gain over time, factoring in encounter rate and battle length.
+- **Self Reflection Agent:** An agent that could analyze my last 50 turns and provide a critique based on my core principles, automating the reflection process.